 Over the centuries, social trends have changed significantly from generation to generation.
 However, the art of homemaking has continued to stand the test of time, and its core principles have remained largely intact.
 The reason for this is simple, and it’s because having a dedicated focus on providing a quality home life for your family will never go out of style.
-In fact, over the last decade, many people have decided to trade in the daily corporate grind for the full-time responsibility of taking care of the children, preparing meals, and managing family finances.
-But in a “progressive” society, why would someone want to become a homemaker?
+In fact, over the last decade, many people have decided to trade in the daily corporate grind for the full-time responsibility of taking care of the children, meal planning, and managing family finances.
+But why would someone want to become a homemaker?
 Is homemaking the right career choice for you?

 What is Homemaking?

 Homemaking is a term used to describe a person who professionally manages all day-to-day living aspects of their household or for other families as an employee.
 This can include activities such as maintaining the grounds of the home, making small repairs, cleaning, cooking, taking care of children, and managing household finances.
 While the job homemaking may sound easy, making a home is often a combination of art, skill, and love.